ralowe/docs/android/authentication.md

 #### Setup Amazon Cognito Hosted UI in Android App

 1. To configure your application for hosted UI, you need to use *HostedUI* options.
-Update your `awsconfiguration.json` file to add a new configuration for `MobileClient`.
+Update your `awsconfiguration.json` file to add a new configuration for `Auth`.
 The configuration should look like this:

     ```json
     {